ksqlDB is an event streaming database purpose-built to help developers create stream processing applications on top of Apache Kafka®.

 - Produce pageview data to Confluent Cloud

-- Create a ksqlDB stream and ksqlDB table
+- Create a stream and a table

 - Create a stream in the ksqlDB editor